HumanSignal/label-studio/docs/source/guide/project_settings.md

 ## Predictions

-From here you can view predictions that have been imported or generated through training.
+From here you can view predictions that have been imported or generated when executing the **Retrieve Predictions** action from the Data Manager.
 For more information, see [Import pre-annotated data into Label Studio](predictions).

 ## Cloud storage